Galilean relativity and its invariant bilinear forms: Conclusion

 \section{Conclusion}

-We know that Galilea relativity is a good approximation law of Nature when the characteristic speed of the studied physical system is small compared to light speed.
-Therefore, it remain a good tool for understanding Nature.
-In this paper, we have encountered the Galilea invariant vector ($\vec{a}$,a$^0$) whose correct physical interpretation is missing.
-Furthermore, it will be interesting to investigate Geometry inherent to Galilea bilinear forms.
+We know that Galilean relativity serves as a reliable physical law when the characteristic speed of the studied physical system is small compared to the speed of light.
+Therefore, it remains a valuable tool for understanding nature.
+In this paper, we have encountered the Galilean invariant vector ($\vec{a}$,a$^0$), the correct physical interpretation of which is still lacking.
+Furthermore, it would be interesting to investigate the geometry related to Galilean bilinear forms.

 \subparagraph{Acknowledgements} I would like to thank my supervisor Roland Raboanary, and Christian Rakotonirina for their critical comments and for carefully reading the manuscript.